-Those interested in rowing and /or becoming involved in wooden boat building, contact us $(0400\ 750967)$ - interest from groups and organisations is most welcome - age, fitness or skill levels are not barriers to rowing these amazingly easy to row boats.
-Check out the photo gallery on the website (augustarowers.org.au) & Facebook, recycle your drink bottles & cans to our account

-By WENDY & GRAHAM SHEARWOOD Images by Graham, Carmel and Murray to see both greens in use, and on a beautiful still summer day.
+Those interested in rowing and /or becoming involved in wooden boat building, contact us (0400 750967) - interest from groups and organisations is most welcome - age, fitness or skill levels are not barriers to rowing these amazingly easy to row boats.
+Check out the photo gallery on the website (augustarowers.org.au) & Facebook, recycle your drink bottles & cans to our account to see both greens in use, and on a beautiful still summer day.
 Why don't you give croquet a try one of these days?
 Play is every Monday and Saturday from 12.30 till 4pm behind the CRC, 66 Allnutt Terrace.
 The club has plenty of mallets to borrow, so just come along.